nimaaskarian/nitab/README.md

     You can use taskbar by clicking on each icon, or use "Alt + <taskbar item index>".
 For example, You want to open second taskbar item using your keyboard.
 You'll have to press "Alt + 2". both numpad and num-row keys can be used.

+- #### Sidebar menu
+- #### Terminal

+  If you type anything on Nitab, It'll open a window with a text input on it.
+Thats what we call Terminal.
+You can type and press "Enter key" to search google with anything that you typed.
+  You can hold while pressing "Enter key" to open the result in a new tab.
+  You can reverse this functionality by pressing "Ctrl + B" or "Alt + B".
+  You can also type commands.

+  - ##### Suggestions

+    Nitab will suggest default and your own commands to you based on what you typed.
+It also uses DuckDuckGo API for autosuggestions.
+You can navigate between suggestions using "Arrow keys" or "Mouse" and you can apply its content to your Terminal using "Tab key" or "Mouse Left Click".

+  - ##### Searches

+    Nitab can also search through your Bookmarks, Tabs and History and suggests based on what you typed.
+You can circle between them or turn it off using "Ctrl + Q" or "Alt + Q".
+    These suggestions can be accessed using "Mouse Left Click" or "Ctrl or Alt + <key of index of item>".
+For example, If you want to open second item, You can use both "Alt + 2" and "Ctrl + 2".
+You can use both numpad and num-row keys.
+   **Attention: If I ever mentioned Terminal in the following text, I'm referring to this Terminal.
+You don't need any external application in order to customize Nitab.**
 ## Author

 👤 **Nima Askarian**